Why product matters.

 Hair product choices are overwhelming.
-Not only is product selection extensive at grocery stores & pharmacies, product exposure on the internet and in TV commercials is ubiquitous, and, at times, exhausting.
-I say exhausting because if you buy a product based on pretty packaging & fancy marketing, often the results are disappointing.
-You’ve not only wasted your hard-earned money, but you’ve also wasted precious time.
-This merry-go-round can be frustrating, to say the least.
+Not only are grocery stores & pharmacy selections huge, internet advertising and television commercials are ubiquitous and honestly exhausting.
+I emphasize the exhaustion because when products are purchased based on pretty packaging & fancy marketing, often the results are disappointing.
+You’ve not only wasted hard-earned money, but you’ve also wasted precious time.
+A merry-go-round many of us are familiar with fueled by frustration, to say the least.

 Product referrals in this article are based on professional and personal experience coupled with countless feedback from clients.
 Collectively, we have put these products through the gamut.

-Another awesome way I discover new products is through a $10 subscription of trial size products delivered monthly from Birch Box.
+Another awesome way to discover new products is through a $10 subscription of trial size products delivered monthly from Birch Box.
 It’s like a petite Christmas or birthday gift every month.
-Through this service, I’ve discovered some priceless finds.
+This service has revealed some priceless finds.

 The three most asked questions are: